Skip to content

 Driving in car

-Medical conditions that can impair your ability to drive include:
+You need to report medical conditions that could affect your ability to drive safely - this can include:

 • Heart conditions